New Refund Vendor Announcement

 Students are responsible for on time payment of any charges not paid for by their sponsor.
 They will be subject to a late payment penalty of 100 per term on any past due balance.

 Students may pay online by using their JHED LID.
 Students may pay by credit card (MasterCard, Visa, Discover or American Express) or by electronic check payment (ACH).
-Select "Online Bills" under the "Billing Info" tab in ISIS.
+Select "Online Bills" under the "Billing Info" tab in SIS.
 Once payment has been made, receipts can be printed for recordkeeping purposes.

 Bank Wire Transfer